slstone24/slstone24.github.io/index.md

 ---
 ## PCA Analysis of Fisher's Iris Data
 The following Python program shows a PCA (principal component analysis) of Fisher's [Iris dataset](https://gist.githubusercontent.com/curran/a08a1080b88344b0c8a7/raw/0e7a9b0a5d22642a06d3d5b9bcbad9890c8ee534/iris.csv) from scratch.
+The function `corr(z1, z2)` calculates the desired element of the correlation matrix between two sets of data.
+The output of this program can be seen below.

 ```python
 import csv
 import matplotlib.pyplot as plt